srazzaque/srazzaque.github.io/_posts/2015-02-20-simulators.markdown

                          #(<!! prices-chan))))
 {% endhighlight %}

+# Tying it all together

-And at long last - we have our core simulator which will tie everything together:
+And at long last - we have our core simulator function which will tie everything together:

 {% highlight clojure %}
 (defn start-simulator